 From Paris to New York: 25 years of art

-His work has been compared to that of Russian avant-garde artist Kazimir Malevich (1878-1935), who was a representative of Constructivism and Suprematism, influenced by Cubism and Futurism.
+My artwork has been compared to that of Russian avant-garde artist Kazimir Malevich (1878-1935), who was a representative of Constructivism and Suprematism, influenced by Cubism and Futurism.
 Malevich worked only with “pure” forms, such as square, circle and cross painted in primary colors against white space and resembling aerial imagery taken from the sky.
 My art is very similar within the fundamentals, however not as schematic as seen in Malevich’s work.
 It is characterized by an enormous dynamism and bold presence telling stories and exploring social tensions and relationships.

 I also experiment with all kinds of mediums and tools: canvas, paper, photos, digital media, window, or plexiglass.
 Since 2017, I started to use different spatulas instead of paintbrushes.
 In 2019, I incorporated color tapes as a new approach to keep renewing this unique topography I am working on since 2015.
 The singularity of my work lies in the poetic and spontaneous expression of landscapes transformed into a unique visual code of collected algorithms and data that I keep inventing and perfecting.

 I have been represented by various American and European galleries with several solo shows since 2016.

 In September 2020, I moved to Newburgh, NY.